microsoft/TypeScript-Handbook/pages/Migrating to modules.md

 # Caveats

 When migrating to modules from namespaces, there is no longer a way to perform interface merging across files.
-If youe program relied on interface merging, you should consider rearchitecting to use generics or composition, rather than interface merging, prior to migrating.
+If your program relied on interface merging, you should consider rearchitecting to use generics or composition, rather than interface merging, prior to migrating.

 `namespace`s will not merge across files if you choose to retain any inside your modules.
 If you have mutually dependent nested namespaces spread across multiple files, consider extracting such structures into sperate files (one per namespace) prior to migrating, then migrating them as above.